 The conversion of one of the main characters left me in tears.
 This scene was movingly written and stayed with me for quite some time after reading it.
 I hope the same happens to all those I love and all those I don't love.

-Read more articles by Dian Moore or search for articles on the same topic or others.
+Read more articles by Dian Moore or search for other articles by topic below.